TrueWill/ex-oblivione/README.md

 Thanks to [Cory House](https://www.reactjsconsulting.com/) for pointing me to [react-typescript-cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet), and to [@swyx](https://twitter.com/swyx) and other contributors for those cheatsheets!

+Thanks to [jcalz](https://stackoverflow.com/users/2887218/jcalz) for answering a tricky TypeScript question!

 Uses [Font Awesome](https://fontawesome.com/) by Dave Gandy (v4, **not** v5).